yoolk/liquid-documentation/objects/form/index.md

     <h3>Output</h3>
   </div>
   <div class="panel-body">
+{% highlight html %}
 Oops, sorry.
 We were unable to submit your inquiry because it contained 2 errors.
 Please correct the following and submit again:

-* sender You can't leave this empty
+- sender You can't leave this empty
-* body You can't leave this empty
+- body You can't leave this empty
+{% endhighlight %}
   </div>
 </div>